Carlos A. Long: Political and legal career

 After graduating from Georgetown with a degree in law, Long was admitted to bar in the District of Columbia and later returned to Hawaii, which had been annexed to the United States, where he passed the bar of Hawaii on October 16, 1901.

 Long entered politics as a member of the Home Rule Party of Hawaii.
 He later joined with Hawaii Republican Party in 1902 and was elected to the House of Representatives for the Fourth District, and sat in the Legislature of Territory of Hawaii from 1903 to 1905.
 During the 1903 legislative session, he proposed the so-called "Long Municipal Act", aimed at establishing home-rule and self-government for the citizens of Honolulu.
 The act was drafted by the African-American lawyer and Republican committee member Thomas McCants Stewart.
 Despite passing the house, it was vetoed by Governor Sanford B. Dole.
-Historian J. Clay Smith, Jr. noted this and other similar, contemporary legislation contributed to the local movement which eventually led to Hawaii's statehood in 1959.
+Historian J. Clay Smith Jr. noted this and other similar, contemporary legislation contributed to the local movement which eventually led to Hawaii's statehood in 1959.

 Long later worked as a tax accessor for Kauai until he moved back to Honolulu in 1929 where he became an estates administrator and was involved in the real estate business.

 Personal

 On July 30, 1895, he married his first wife Irene Martha Buchanan in Cathedral Basilica of Our Lady of Peace.
-They divorced in 1898 and she remarried in 1900 to William H. Cornwell, Jr., the son of William H. Cornwell.
+They divorced in 1898 and she remarried in 1900 to William H. Cornwell Jr., the son of William H. Cornwell.

-On April 4, 1912, he married Lizzie Maunakapu Whiting (born 1885), daughter of William Austin Whiting and his common-law wife Lizzie Nakanealoha.
+On April 4, 1912, he married Elizabeth Maunakapu Whiting (born 1885), daughter of Kapiho and William Austin Whiting.
 They had three children: Carlos "Sonny" Long, Leslie Long Pietsch and Elia Austin Long.
 He died in January 1943 and was buried in the Oahu Cemetery in Honolulu.
 A memorial published in the records of the Supreme Court of Hawaii gives a description of his character:

 Long was quiet, affable, sincere and a true friend of the Hawaiian race.
 He took a keen interest in civic affairs, and a personal interest in clean athletics.
 He was a good citizen.
 He leaves a family to whom he was devoted.